-A 'How To Lose A Guy In 10 Days' Reboot Is Officially In The Works — Here's What You Need To Know
+'How To Lose A Guy In 10 Days' Is Being Remade As A Series — Here's What You Need To Know

 It's been 16 years since Andie Anderson barged into guys night at Benjamin Barry's apartment and started weeping over the tragic death of their dear love fern.
 It's the romantic comedy that continues to be quoted constantly even more than a decade after its debut.
 Now, fans will be able to add even more references to their repertoire because a How to Lose a Guy in 10 Days reboot is on its way.